alldayoday/enokis-big-day/readme.md

 ## Game Deployment
 * https://enokis-big-day.surge.sh/
 * Game loads in browser, no download necessary.
-Simply make the choices you wish too and let the game tell you where those choices will lead you.
+Simply make the choices you wish to and let the game tell you where those choices will lead you.

 ## Technologies Used:
 Project created with